 Every academic misconduct, such as plagiarism, will – without exception – lead to a failing grade in class.
 Check the Ombudsman’s page (see also note below on plagiarism): https://www.msu.edu/~ombud/

 Given recent negative experience with student’s unwillingness to read and study primary material, I might assign reading quizzes.
-Questions might be passed out in advance.
-Quizzes cannot be made up (except in cases mentioned below).
+Quizzes cannot be made up (except in cases mentioned above).

 There might be – from time to time – spontaneously assigned group assignments in class.
 Students who do not attend class (and have no medical documentation) will lose all points.

 Every student is asked to submit up to 5 class response sheets during the semester.
 Please download the form here (plus: print it out five times and add it to your class folder).
 Response sheets must be submitted at the end of a class session.
 I do not accept late turn ins or turn ins by email.